FRAZIER & SABIN LLP PRACTICE AREAS | SPRINGFIELD, IL

 Serious motorcycle mishaps typically occur because drivers do not accord your fair share of the road, or fail to see motorcyclists in the first place.
 Other causes are poorly marked road construction, road defects, slick roads and intersection collisions.

 Since motorcyclists travel unprotected from the elements, their injuries sometimes require a lifetime of expensive treatment and ongoing special needs, not to mention the emotional burden on your family.
-Therefore, you need maximum financial compensation that can help you move on with your life.
+Therefore, you need maximum financial compensation

 To eliminate any concerns you might have about the cost of our representation, and to allow you to focus on a complete recovery from your motorcycle accident injuries, we provide our legal services on a contingency fee basis.
 You owe no attorney fee unless we win your case.